TopJohn/fabric-docs-cn/docs/source/developapps/smartcontract.md

 and **redeem**.
 It's these transactions that bring commercial papers into existence and move them through their lifecycle.
-We'll examine these [transactions](#transaction-definition) soon, but for now notice how `CommericalPaperContract` extends the Hyperledger Fabric `Contract` [class](https://fabric-shim.github.io/release-1.4/fabric-contract-api.Contract.html).
+We'll examine these [transactions](#transaction-definition) soon, but for now notice how `CommercialPaperContract` extends the Hyperledger Fabric `Contract` [class](https://fabric-shim.github.io/release-1.4/fabric-contract-api.Contract.html).
 This built-in class, and the `Context` class, were brought into scope earlier: